Professional negligence in English law: Barristers

 In Arthur J.S.
-Hall and Co. v Simons (2000) 3 AER 673, the Law Lords re-evaluated the public policy issues.
+Hall and Co. v Simons, the Law Lords re-evaluated the public policy issues.
 The critical factor was the duty of a barrister to the court under ss27(2A) and 28(2A) Courts and Legal Services Act 1990 (inserted by s42 Access to Justice Act 1999).
 The question was whether the immunity is needed to ensure that barristers will respect their duty to the court.
 In 1967, the answer was that assertions of negligence would tend to erode this duty and accorded a special status to barristers.
 Nowadays a comparison with other professionals demonstrated that barristers' immunity against being sued in negligence was anomalous.
 Allowing civil action was unlikely to produce a flood of claims and, even if some claims did emerge, a claimant alleging that poor advocacy resulted in an unfavourable outcome would face the very great difficulty of showing that a better standard of advocacy would have resulted in a more favourable outcome.
 Unmeritorious and vexatious claims against barristers are simply struck out.
 Thus, it was no longer in the public interest that the immunity in favour of barristers should remain in either civil or criminal cases.
 This did not imply that Rondel v Worsley was wrongly decided.
 But in today's world, that decision no longer correctly reflected public policy.
 The basis of the immunity of barristers has gone.
 And exactly the same reasoning is applied to solicitor advocates.